 I will NEVER smack, shake or hurt your child.
 I will not humiliate your child.

-If a child misbehaves I will let you know by either writing it in their contact book or by ringing you later after collection.
+If a child misbehaves I will let you know by phone message or by ringing you later after collection.
 Some children can become upset if the incident is retold in front of them.
 I will also inform you of how the matter was dealt with.
 In most cases the matter will not require any further action, punishing a child hours after an incident achieves nothing but confusion and upset.

 If you have any concerns regarding the managing of your child’s behaviour, please do not hesitate to contact me.
 It is important that we work together on managing behaviour in order not to confuse your child.